Generalized Hultman Numbers and Cycle Structures of Breakpoint Graphs: Applications

 Taking $s_i = s$ for all $i=1,2,\dots$, we get

 In particular, we obtain the following formula for Hultman numbers:

 where $\mathcal{C}_{n,m} = \{\mathbf{c}:L(\mathbf{c}) = n\textrm{ and } \sum_{i=1}^{n} c_i = m\}$.

-\cite{signed2013} introduced the \emph{signed} version of this problem, where genes may be differently oriented.
+\citet{signed2013} introduced the problem of enumerating linear unichromosomal genomes, where genes may be arbitrarily oriented.
 The corresponding \emph{signed Hultman numbers} $H^{\pm}(n,m)$ form the sequence \texttt{A189507} in the OEIS.
-Theorem~\ref{thm:multi} also allows us to compute these numbers as follows:
+Theorem~\ref{thm:multi} allows us to compute these numbers as follows:

 The first few numbers $H(n,m)$ and $H^\pm(n,m)$ are listed in Table~\ref{tab:hultman}.